 I don’t want to be known as a mean girl.
 Because in truth it’s me that goes home and gets worked up about a conversation that went too far, feels down and worries about how I am perceived but I have also put that version of myself out there, calculating my next move to get my own way, so who is really to blame?

 This has been a big discussion with Peter (and in my own head) recently.
 Because as I said, being mean is exhausting and I just can’t do it anymore.
 I don’t want to do it anymore.

-This Christmas I plan to unwind and leave work Lauren behind.
-I don’t know how quite yet but what I need to do is work on myself, I need to unlearn all these negative words and actions and consider my happiness, and the happiness of others because the truth is that words hurt.
+What I need to do is work on myself, I need to unlearn all these negative words and actions and consider my happiness, and the happiness of others because the truth is that words hurt.